School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 • have achieved good academic results over the last two years

-• minimum recommended level of English : A2/B1
+• No minimum level of English required (recommended level: A2)

-• a willingness to make new friends and share the daily life of a host family
+• willingness to make new friends and share the daily life of a host family

 • an interest in learning about other cultures and languages, motivation, maturity and adaptability